pschmitt/philePiwik/README.md

 $config['piwik_prepend_domain'] => false; // Prepend the site domain to the page title when tracking
 $config['piwik_hide_aliases'] =>  false; // In the "Outlinks" report, hide clicks to known alias URLs of your domain
 ```

+### Warning

+Client side DoNotTrack is enabled by default.